Holding types

 In the last 15 years, better returns have been achieved through strategies focused on multiples and earnings rather than dividends.
 REITs tend to do poorly when interest rates drop, which raises worries about the potential costs of investing in VNQ.
 Additionally, VNQ is trading at a price-to-book ratio without any safety margin, making its investment worthiness questionable.

-Learn which two Vanguard ETFs provide retirees with a suitable mix of growth and income.
+Discover which two Vanguard ETFs offer retirees a good balance of growth and income.
+These options can help support financial stability during retirement.

 FAQ